TritonDataCenter/rfd/rfd/0036/meta/triton-cli.md

 ## `triton meta import <metadata manifest> [--force|-f]`

-Imports a yaml-formatted manifest of metadata.
+Imports a YAML-formatted manifest of metadata.

 A warning must be issued for any keys in the manifest that are already set in the project metadata, but other data must be imported.